The Importance of Self Care for the Older Adult Population

-We just finished shipping out our November Purpose Subscription Boxes which were themed “Self- Care”.
-Many older loved ones have taken care of others their entire lives- this box served as a reminder for them to take time and care for themselves.
-Featured products included “Be Proud” grip socks from Sticky Be Socks, a Fill in the Love Journal from Knock Knock, and a hand painted “Act Old Later” message holder!
+We just started shipping out the November Purpose Subscription Boxes which is themed “Self-Care”.
+Many older loved ones have taken care of others their entire lives- this box serves as a reminder for them to take time and care for themselves.

 We hope this box inspired your older loved one to reflect on their relationships with family and friends!

 Self-care, no matter how cliché it may sound, is an important aspect of life one cannot overlook.
 Self-love is an undeniable part of everyone’s life.

 Having said that, older adults are increasingly prone to feeling deserted, leading them to acquire a solitary attitude.
 Additionally, they tend to display withdrawn and unsocial tendencies which eventually takes a toll on their mental and physical health.